Employer Responsibility Under FELA

 Under FELA, railroad companies and employers must make sure that their employees are reasonably equipped and able to perform their assigned task.
 (See FindLaw's OSHA and Railroad Workplace Safety section for related information.)This duty includes seeing to it that:

 - All necessary training is provided to every worker in terms of their relevant job responsibilities.
 Every employee must have the appropriate experience and training necessary to safely perform the work they are assigned;

 - All job activities and work conditions are adequately supervised, so that any injuries to subordinate employees are avoided.
 The duty to inspect for hazards (discussed above) often comes into play when a railroad employee is injured based on the railroad's failure to provide adequate supervision;

 - Any company job safety rules in place are followed.
 This means that, aside from a duty of compliance with federal safety standards, a railroad must comply with and enforce its own workplace rules and regulations.
 If the railroad fails to do so, it may be found liable under FELA.

 A railroad company/employer's duties under FELA also include:

 - A duty to take reasonable measures to keep employees safe from intentional acts by other employees or third parties, such as crimes and intentional torts;

 - The duty to prevent the implementation or use of unreasonable work quotas in terms of time or production;

 - A duty to provide employees with adequate help or assistance in situations where a certain task exceeds a worker's physical limitations or abilities.

 Remember that this list of an employer's duties to railroad workers under FELA is not exclusive, so while the facts of your case may not match what is discussed here, your legal right to compensation under FELA may still be clear-cut.
 Talk with an experienced FELA attorney to make sure that your rights to that compensation are fully protected.
-Further, consider having an attorney with FELA claim experience do a free evaluation of your case here.
+Further, consider having an attorney with FELA claim experience do an evaluation of your case.